BarneyShi/Blog/source/_posts/path-sum-ii.md

 tags:
 - binary tree
 ---
+**`Note`**
+- Recursion is pretty intutitive.
+- Backtracking - Remember not to add cur node's val multi times.

 Given the root of a binary tree and an integer targetSum, return all root-to-leaf paths where the sum of the node values in the path equals targetSum.
 Each path should be returned as a list of the node values, not node references.